momalab/csaw_esc_2017/README.md

 To be able to qualify to the final round, each team must register for the correct region, corresponding to the country of the universities of its members.

+Participation in CSAW Finals is contingent upon competitors' ability to enter the given country where CSAW is being hosted.

 Competition Deadlines
 ---------------------